smartcontractkit/chainlink-ruby/README.md

 ### Building an Adapter

 Building a custom adapter to for the core is simple.

 There are a minimum of three restful API calls to create, but more can be added for greater control and clarity.
-All API calls must be authenticated.
+All API calls must be authenticated, and a 200 response code is treated as a successful response.

+For interoperation between adapters, and predicability about input and output, defining a schema for your adapter is highly encouraged.
+Schemas offer the benefit of predicatability between consumer and oracle providers, and additionally make it possible to chain adapters.

 #### API Calls